 Sometimes coaches spend hours perfecting session plans, making sure the activities are as beneficial and intricate as they can be, only to have the practice completely fall apart.
 This article will discuss 4 common reasons why your practice might not be working and how to fix it.

 POOR EXPLANATION/DEMONSTRATIONEmbed from Getty Images

 A common mistake that coaches make is simply just explaining something without a demonstration.
 The explanation and demonstration should go hand and hand and be used simultaneously.
-Demonstrating all aspects of the activity (rules, restrictions, method of scoring, learning outcome, etc.) as you explain the activity will ensure all participants have an understanding of what they are supposed to do and get the participants moving much more quickly and efficiently than an explanation alone.
+Demonstrating all aspects of the activity (rules, method of scoring, learning outcomes, method of restarting play, etc.) as you explain the activity will ensure all participants have an understanding of what they are supposed to do and get the participants moving much more quickly and efficiently than an explanation alone.

 Players need to have a clear idea of an activity right from the very start.
 To ensure that they do, a demonstration is always best, no matter how many times the activity has been done before.
 There’s often a fear that the demonstration will take up too much time.
-But an activity with no demonstration only leads to confusion, taking up much more time than if a demonstration had occurred in the first place.
+But an activity with no demonstration only leads to confusion, taking up much more time than if a demonstration occurred in the first place.
 If there are different roles or complexities to the activities, every possible scenario should be demonstrated, including progressions when they are implemented.
 If you as the coach can’t demonstrate something yourself, it’s always fine to have a player demonstrate.
-As I have played my sport at a high level and coach young children, I have personally found that the players understand what they are supposed to do best when I demonstrate it first and then get them to demonstrate/rehearse after.
+I personally like to involve the players in the demonstration as much as possible and have them moving in slow-motion with me as I demonstrate specific rules and functions of the activity.

 NOT AGE-APPROPRIATE, NOT FUNEmbed from Getty Images